 Looks like I was making shepherd’s pie (again).

-Even though I’ve been making this recipe for years, I’ve never actually shared it until now (mainly because it’s a tough dish to photograph).
+Even though I’ve been making this shepherd’s pie for two for years, I’ve never actually shared it until now (mainly because it’s a tough dish to photograph).

 Usually if I’m cooking for my family, I make a large shepherd’s pie.
 However, that’s only when they visit.

 When I’m cooking for myself, I make this scaled down Shepherd’s Pie For Two recipe.
 You can make it in two mini casserole dishes, one 6×2 round cake pan, or a 1 quart casserole dish.